 Follow the road until you see several buildings on the left.
 This is the retail and restaurant area.
-Most of the restaurants, souvenir shops, 7-Eleven, and Alishan Visitor Centre are located in here.
+Most restaurants, souvenir shops, 7-Eleven, and Alishan Visitor Centre are here.

-And the majority of the hotels are just to the east of the Alishan Visitor Centre, including Gau Shan Ching Hotel (check Agoda for current rate), where I stayed.
-Alishan House (check Agoda for current rate) is about a 10-minute walk into Alishan Forest Recreation Area.
+And the majority of the hotels are just to the east of the Alishan Visitor Centre, including Gau Shan Ching Hotel (where I stayed) and the new Alishan Shermuh Hotel.
+Alishan House is about a 10-minute walk into Alishan Forest Recreation Area.

 3. Pick up a handy Alishan National Forest Recreation Area Brochure at the Alishan Visitor Centre

-After you drop off your bags, go back to the Alishan Visitor Centre and pick up the brochure (pictured above).
-The pamphlet is very informative and has a very accurate map of the area.
+After you drop off your bags, return to the Alishan Visitor Centre and pick up the brochure (pictured below).
+The pamphlet is very informative, has all the info on all the best things to do in Alishan, and has a very accurate map of the area.

-Besides using my itinerary guide, the map is also a great resource for visiting Alishan National Forest Recreational Area.
+Besides following my Alishan itinerary, the brochure map is also a great resource for visiting Alishan National Forest Recreational Area.
 I am thoroughly surprised by how accurate the information is in the brochure.
-All the attractions and sites, approximate distances and time are all pretty accurate.
+All the attractions, sites, approximate distances, and times are pretty accurate.

 The weather in Alishan is quite weird.
 It is clear and bright in the morning and slowly gets foggy in the early afternoon.
 As the afternoon approaches, the sky is quite foggy and grey.
-So it is best to do the most difficult hikes first thing so you are able to see the views.
+So it is best to do the most difficult hikes first to see the views.

 From the park entrance, walk towards Chaoping Station along the Forest Trail towards the entrance of Tashan Trail.

-The trail is 3.5km long and it will take about 2 hours to ascend the mountain.
+The trail is 3.5km long and will take about 2 hours to descend the mountain.

-Tashan Mountain is composed of several odd-shaped rocks and there are several platforms along the way.
-At the Tashan Peak Observatory, you can overlook Jade Mountain, the Central Mountain Range, and Alishan National Forest Recreation Area.
+Tashan Mountain comprises several odd-shaped rocks and several platforms along the way.
+At the Tashan Peak Observatory, you can see Jade Mountain, the Central Mountain Range, and Alishan National Forest Recreation Area.